 Conformal cooling channels follow the shape of the mold cavity and core, reaching hot spots and promoting temperature uniformity throughout the parts being manufactured.
 The technology yields a number of benefits, including faster cooling and cycle times and enhanced part quality.

 EVCO Engineers Design a Mold With a Custom Cooling Solution

 EVCO first designed a conformal cooling insert to be placed inside the new mold.
 To address the thermal instability, EVCO engineers included cooling lines which followed the contour of the part.
 Evenly distributing these channels to the mold’s cavity, core and slides would keep the temperature and volume of the flow even.
-With a tight internal area and a complex layout, innovative design was necessary to maximize the channels’ effectiveness.
+With 75% reduction in cooling time a tight internal area and a complex layout, innovative design was necessary to maximize the channels’ effectiveness.